-1. to enable students to acquire academic knowledge, understanding and skills, and train them in the use of scientific methods in the field of American Studies;

-- 2. to enable students to develop the following academic and professional skills: - independent academic reasoning and conduct, - the ability to analyse complex problems, - academic reporting; - 3. to prepare students for an academic career and further education; - 4. to prepare students for a career outside academia.
+- 1. to enable students to acquire academic knowledge, understanding and skills, and train them in the use of scientific methods in the field of North American Studies; - 2. to enable students to develop the following academic and professional skills: - independent academic reasoning and conduct, - the ability to analyse complex problems, - the ability to clearly report academic results, both in writing and orally; - 3. to prepare students for an academic career and further education; - 4. to prepare students for a career outside academia.